-Did you know this week it was National Fairy Tale Day on Feb 26th.
+Did you know it is National Fairy Tale Day on Feb 26th.
 Even working in a primary school for over a decade, I hadn’t stumbled on this.
-It also coincides with the 20th anniversary of World Book Day so I thought it was a great opportunity to get out some traditional tales and do a few playful activities with my girls – not that I need any excuse.
+It also coincides with over 20 Years of World Book Day so I thought it was a great opportunity to get out some traditional tales and do a few playful activities with my girls – not that I need any excuse.

 Although not all technically fairy tales, as they don’t all have magical creatures, I chose the following three: The three billy goats gruff, Goldilocks and the three bears and The three little pigs.
 All these traditional tales have the same repetitive element that encourage interaction and engagement.
 I couldn’t believe we hadn’t read them already.